This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 The financial evidence from your parents must meet the same rules as explained in the "financial evidence section".
 You will also need to include:

 - An original letter of consent from your parents/ legal guardian explaining their relationship with you and that they give you permission to use their funds for your study in the UK.
+A template of the letter can be found below.

 If you are relying on your parents' financial evidence and do not include these documents then the financial evidence will be invalid.